Image Credits: Photo by Milada Vigerova on Unsplash.

 From the Fifties, industrialized countries intensified the efficiency of animal-source food production shifting from extensive, grazing, small-scale, subsistence animal farming systems towards intensive, large-scale, specialized production units known as Intensive Animal Farming Systems (IAFs).
 Even if IAFs are mostly located in developed, large and quickly emerging countries, they represent a global food issue accounting for more than 40% of the global animal-source food, being a relevant source of greenhouse emissions and sharing a significant portion of the global crop production to feed livestock.

 “Currently, a large portion of crop and food production is funnelled into animal feed (in particular of animals from IAFs) or biofuels despite widespread hunger and undernutrition”, Di Paola explains.
-“As shown in our study , plant-source proteins demand less natural resources, release less greenhouse gases, help the natural regeneration of the soil and, from a medical point of view, appear to be healthier.
+“As shown in our study, plant-sourced proteins demand less natural resources, release fewer greenhouse gases, help the natural regeneration of the soil and, from a medical point of view, appear to be healthier.
 In a changing climate, we should rethink our food choices: what we decide to eat has different impacts on the environment, economy, health.
-If people from countries where meat consumption is high and intensive animal farming systems account for a great share of animal food production, reduce meat consumption by renouncing for example a hamburger per month, we could recover from several impacts, such as land consumption, water use, and GHG emissions.
+If people from countries where meat consumption is high and intensive animal farming systems account for a great share of animal food production, reduce meat consumption by renouncing, for example, a hamburger per month, we could recover from several impacts, such as land consumption, water use, and GHG emissions.
 While the transition of our energy/production systems may require enormous investments and take a long time, people, in turn, can start changing their food choices today and with little investment.”